 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This ASU requires a lessee to recognize a right-of-use asset and a lease liability under most operating leases in its balance sheet.
 The ASU is effective for annual and interim periods beginning after December 15, 2021, including interim periods within those fiscal years.
 Early adoption is permitted.
-We are continuing to evaluate the impact of this new standard on our financial reporting and disclosures.
+The Organization has implemented the new standard.